S3-Portfolio/General/CulturalDifferencesEthics.md

 And the Finnish should be more vocal towards the Dutch.

 It should be stated that we have not encountered any problems (yet) with communication or decision making with the Finnish group and we hope it will stay this way throughout this project.
+This could partly be due to the fact that most of our communication has gone through two of the international students: someone from Austria and someone from France.
+So the way these cultures communicate should also be taken into account.

 *"Austrians tend to be direct communicators, and don't usually “beat around the bush.”
 They prefer speaking honestly and clearly to arrive at a point.